Back to Blog

 1. Audit Your Current Assets: List every skill, project, and achievement.
 Categorize them into the four stack layers.
 Identify gaps or weak narratives.

 2. Choose Your Showcase Platform: You need a flexible, visual platform that allows for non-linear storytelling—not just a PDF or a static HTML page.
 A modern portfolio and bio link builder is designed for this.
+Our comparison of portfolio builder alternatives covers how different platforms handle skill presentation.

 3. Rewrite One Case Study: Take your best project and rewrite it using the "My Stack in Action" framework outlined above.

 4. Draft Your New Narrative: Write your bio and headline based on your unique Layer 4 differentiator.
+If you're struggling with the About section, our guide on why your About Me section is the new first interview offers a tested formula.

 5. Launch and Iterate: Publish your stacked portfolio.
 Use analytics (a key feature of platforms like Popout) to see which projects and skills visitors engage with most, and refine accordingly.